 \begin{claim} If $U$ has $\epsilon $-width at least some $L_0=L_0(\epsilon,g)$, then either $DC \hookrightarrow M$ is $\pi_1$-injective, or $S$ bounds a twisted interval bundle over a non-orientable surface in $M \setminus DC$. \end{claim}

 Suppose that $U$ has huge $\epsilon $-width.
-By Corollary~\ref{cutting-product} we can decompose $U$ as the union of three subproduct regions
+By Corollary~\ref{cutting-product} and Theorem \ref{links} we can decompose $U$ as the union of three subproduct regions

-with disjoint interiors, each of which has at least width some huge $L$, such that $V_i$ and $V_{i+1}$ are adjacent to each other, and such that the boundary component $S$ of $U$ is contained in $\D V_3$.
-Perhaps starting out with a smaller $U$, we may also assume that there is a product region $V_4$ on the other side of $S$ from $V_3$, and that $V_4$ also has $\epsilon $-width at least $L$.
+with disjoint interiors, such that the following properties hold: \begin{itemize} \item $V_i$ and $V_{i+1}$ are adjacent to each other, and the boundary component $S$ of $U$ is contained in $\D V_3$, \item where $V_1,V_3$ have $\epsilon$-width at least some huge $L$, \item $V_2$ has $\epsilon$-width bounded above by some $L_0=L_0(g,\epsilon)$, but is wide enough to contain the $1$-neighborhood of a $0.025$-separated link $\Lambda\subset V_2$ such that $M\setminus U$ is incompressible in $M\setminus\Lambda$. \end{itemize} Perhaps starting out with a smaller $U$, we may also assume that there is a product region $V_4$ on the other side of $S$ from $V_3$, and that $V_4$ also has $\epsilon $-width at least $L$.
 (This $V_4$ is used in Lemmas \ref{product-in-convex} and \ref{lemma:hastaloshuevos}.)
 See Figure \ref{2claimfig} again.

-The rest of the proof will operate under the assumption that the lower bound $L$ for the widths of the $V_i$ is large with respect to $g,\epsilon $.
-In particular, we will feel free to increase $L$ a finite number of times to make it bigger than various constants depending on $g,\epsilon $ that appear in Sections \ref{sec:shs} and \ref{wide product regions}.
+The rest of the proof will operate under the assumption that the lower bound $L$ for the $\epsilon$-widths of $V_1,V_3,V_4$ is large with respect to $g,\epsilon $.
+In particular, we will feel free to increase $L$ a finite number of times to make it bigger than various constants depending on $g,\epsilon $ that appear in Sections \ref{sec:shs} and \ref{sec: WPR}.
 We think that this approach makes the section more readable (and writable) than if we were to try to identify an appropriate $L$ at the start.
-That said, $L=(100+g+\frac 1\epsilon)!$ surely works.
+That said, $L=(100+g+\frac 1\epsilon)!$ works.